 Could the Girl Scouts’ new science, technology, engineering and mathematics (STEM) badge program help stem the information security gap?

-Frequent SecurityIntelligence podcast host Mitch Mayne dives into this question in a new podcast with Kymberly Miller, Senior Director of Program at Girl Scouts of Northern California; Jean Fahy, STEM Program Director at Girl Scouts of Northern California; and Heather Ricciuto, Academic Outreach Leader at IBM Security.
+Our new podcast dives into this question with Kymberly Miller, Senior Director of Program at Girl Scouts of Northern California; Jean Fahy, STEM Program Director at Girl Scouts of Northern California; and Heather Ricciuto, Academic Outreach Leader at IBM Security.